 College-age students can remain on their parents’ health insurance plans until age 26, sign up for their school’s health program or buy low-cost catastrophic coverage from commercial carriers, he added.

-Regardless of age, not having health insurance can be costly.
-Not only will you have to pay out of pocket if you do need medical attention, but you can be hit with a tax penalty if you’re not covered.
+Regardless of age, not having health insurance can be costly; you will have to pay out of pocket if you do need medical attention.

 Couples who don’t make a plan to check in with each other about spending choices run the risk of ruining a financial plan.
 Elle Martinez, founder of Couple Money, suggests a check-in for purchases over a certain dollar amount (she likes $100).

 “Double-dipping into the joint account can quickly drain things, so keeping one another in the loop is essential,” she said.

 As many as 34.2 million Americans still smoke cigarettes, according to the Centers for Disease Control and Prevention.
 A pack can cost between $5 and $13, depending on where you live.
 At half a pack a day, that’s anywhere between $200,000 and $600,000 over the course of 40 years, assuming you’d invested that money at an 8% return instead.

 Give up this habit and save your money — and your health.

 “Being approved for a $20,000 auto loan doesn’t mean that your budget for a car is $20,000,” said Fox.
 That money needs to be repaid, he added, and young people pay a very high cost to borrow at an early stage in life.
 “Spending should be determined by a well-thought-out budget, not by the size of a line of credit,” he said.

 Ever bring a sale item to the cash register only to find it’s not actually on sale?
 Ever take a cab and get hit with a fare that’s higher than expected?
 Avoid the bait-and-switch by saying “no” to items that don’t turn out to be on sale and by asking cab drivers for a fare estimate upfront.